RuudVelo/lsrf_chatbot/README.md

 `poetry install`

-4. Copy the `.env.example` file to `.env`

-`cp .env.example .env`

-5. Download the model (approx. 19GB)

-`python download_model.py`

-or visit [here](https://huggingface.co/TheBloke/mpt-30B-chat-GGML/blob/main/mpt-30b-chat.ggmlv0.q4_1.bin) and download the file.
-Then create a `models` folder in the root directory and place the file in there.
+4. Make a `.env` file and add your OPENAI_API_KEY

-6. Ingest the docs you want to 'chat' with
+5. Ingest the docs you want to 'chat' with

 By default this repo a `source_documents` folder to store the documents to be ingested.
 You can replace the documents in there with your own.